 - Petitions for exceptions to social regulations should be directed to the dean of students.

 - Petitions for exceptions to academic regulations should be directed to the Faculty Subcommittee on Administration via the registrar or dean of academic success.
+Note that petitions for late registration changes or overloads have deadlines described under "Registration."

 - Petitions for exceptions to conservatory requirements should be directed to the dean of the conservatory.